10 Biggest Struggles of PhD Students

 10. Problems with motivation

 Finally, with a PhD typically taking at least three years (at the very least), it's hard for anyone to maintain motivation throughout their whole project.
 Feeling fed up, bored, or dissatisfied with one's project is a very common experience!
 When things are not going so well, and motivation is low, you should consider giving yourself a break.
-A few days, or even a week away from your project can sometimes be really helpful, allowing you to come back to your project invigorated and able to look at your project from a fresh perspective.
+A few days, or even a week away from your project can sometimes be really helpful, allowing you to come back to your project invigorated and able to look at it from a fresh perspective.
 Maybe you see something that before you had missed?
 Or even better, maybe you realise that the work you've done is actually a whole lot better than you had previously thought.
 THIS can be brilliantly motivating.
 Plus, you probably desrved a break anyway!